osmoscraft/tundra/docs/RFC-20220611-conflict-free-sync-algorithm.md

 ## Pointers

 Let `PS` denote a pointer to the last commit that the State is reduced from.
-Let `PR` denote the last commit of a git branch
+Let `PB` denote the last commit of a git branch

 ```
 PS points to C_n in B_1..n where SS_1..n = PartialsToState(P_1..k ...
 P_j..n)
-PR points to C_n in B_1..n
+PB points to C_n in B_1..n
 ```

-Pointers allow us to recover from failures.
+Pointers allow us to recover from failures during State mutation.

 # Algorithm